 You might be wondering what sets a vegan sanctuary apart from a non-vegan sanctuary.
 In short, non-vegan sanctuaries are more specific about the animals they take in.
 They do not believe in rescuing animals from slaughter – their protocol is only to rescue animals who they consider to have been abused.
 A vegan sanctuary, on the other hand, will attempt to save all animals unconditionally.
 If they are unable to take them themselves, they will try to assist with finding forever homes elsewhere.

-s and dogs) there is often no connection made between the animals and the meat purchased in supermarkets.
-Providing a platform for this kind of interaction will help adults and children to understand that these animals are just the same as the ones we share our homes with – with an equivalent capacity to give and receive love; to form friendships with other animals and humans; to play; and to feel and experience the same wide range of emotions as we do ourselves.
+s and dogs) there is often no connection made between the animals as living sentient beings, and the bar-coded meat products their flesh becomes sold in every supermarket.
+Providing a platform for this kind of interaction will help adults and children to understand that these animals are just the same as the ones we share our homes with.
+These animals have an equivalent capacity to give and receive love; to form friendships with other animals and humans; to play; and to feel and experience the same wide range of emotions as we do ourselves.

-Now, this mission is of particular importance to me at the moment, as my current goal is to save 1-2 day old calves from being shot.
+Now, this mission is of particular importance to us at the moment, as the current goal is to save 1-2 day old calves from being shot.
 This barbaric treatment comes from males calves being seen as being surplus to requirements in the dairy industry.
 As a result, they are most often killed immediately after being taken from their mothers; if not, they’re slaughtered for veal at around 18-20 weeks old.
 It is imperative that these calves be taken to a fully vegan sanctuary, which will provide the care they do deserve.

 The sanctuary will not only cater for visitors, but will provide a webcam to live stream what the animals are up to so you can observe from the comfort of your home!
-We will also invite in groups to give talks (which will be available online); hold screenings of documentaries such as Cowspiracy, Earthlings, and Forks over Knives; and use iAnimal headset to really allow people to view the lives of animals within a slaughterhouse.
+We will also invite in groups to give talks (which will be available online); hold screenings of documentaries such as Cowspiracy, Earthlings, and Forks over Knives; and use iAnimal headsets to really allow people to view the lives of animals within a slaughterhouse.
 These events will highlight the stark contrast between sanctuaries and abattoirs and emphasise the real importance of saving ‘food’ animals.

-Support does not have to come in the form of finance, it can come in a variety of ways including being part of the Lotus Team.
-If you would like to be involved and have something you would like to offer, please message Lynn on Facebook via www.Facebook.com/LotusAnimalSanctuary or email her at Lynn@Bohemianhippy.com
+Support does not have to come in the form of finance, it can come in a variety of ways including being part of Team Lotus.
+If you would like to be involved and have something you would like to offer, please message Lotus on Facebook via www.Facebook.com/LotusAnimalSanctuary or email Lynn@Bohemianhippy.com

 BERRY AND BRAMBLE’S STORY